lemaslab/rump/README.md

 ### Logging

-Logs and error reports will be stored under `logs` folder after running.
+Logs and error reports will be stored under `logs/` folder after running.

 ### Clean repository